Nine Ensembles. One Shared Love of Music.

 GBYO – Inspiring and educating young musicians in Connecticut.

 Young people achieve amazing things at GBYO.
 They develop their talents beyond what they thought possible and feel pride and joy in their accomplishments.
-The study of great music in an ensemble setting can be a transformative experience for young musicians, and GBYO’s mission is to provide that experience in a challenging, fun and nurturing environment.
+Greater Bridgeport Youth Orchestras’ (GBYO) holistic approach to music education means we inspire and challenge students at every stage of their music development.
+The study and performance of great music in an ensemble setting can be a transformative experience for young musicians and the skills they learn as part of a GBYO ensemble—teamwork, perseverance and responsibility—carry over into all areas of their lives.

 Greater Bridgeport Youth Orchestras has been providing music education and performance opportunities to young musicians since 1961.
 Its developmentally progressive music program gives ensemble members the opportunity to play at the highest level both individually and collectively.
 Members are selected by competitive audition and come from 35 communities all over Connecticut.
 GBYO strives for diversity and inclusivity in a social environment that is both fun and musically challenging.
 GBYO exposes all of its members to all types of symphonic literature and enriches their musical education.